The BIG IDEA

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Ivan has been in Jon’s math class for the past couple days.
-Ivan is new in town and new at school.
+Ivan is new.
 Jon noticed that Ivan has been sitting in class but not getting to know anyone.
 Jon would like to reach out to Ivan, but he feels awkward about that because the only thing he knows about him is his name.
 What would you say to Jon to coach him in starting a conversation with Ivan?

 *Many people in the Bible, especially Jesus, were good at starting conversations with others.
 Let’s look at two examples and talk about what they did and how this could help someone like Ivan.